PeterBooker/wpds/README.md

 # WordPress-Directory-Slurper
-WPSlurper is a cross-platform CLI tool built with [Go](https://golang.org/).
+WPDS is a cross-platform CLI tool built with [Go](https://golang.org/).
 Slurps down the latest version of every Plugin and/or Theme in the WordPress Directory.
 Comes with inbuilt searching and formatted search summaries.
 Based on the Plugin and Theme Directory Slurpers by [markjaquith](https://github.com/markjaquith/WordPress-Plugin-Directory-Slurper), [ipstenu](https://github.com/Ipstenu/WordPress-Theme-Directory-Slurper) and [chriscct7](https://github.com/chriscct7/WordPress-Plugin-Directory-Slurper/).

-Note: WPSlurper is still in early development and therefore may contain bugs or miss features.
+Note: WPDS is still in early development and therefore may contain bugs or miss features.

 ## Requirements

 None.
-WPSlurper is a self-contained executable.
+WPDS is a self-contained executable.

 ## Install & Usage

 Download the relevant file for your operating system from the [releases](#todo) page, then either run it from the directory you want it to work in or put it into your PATH and it will use the current working directory.

-Plugins: `wpslurper update plugins`
+Plugins: `wpds update plugins`
-Themes: `wpslurper update themes`
+Themes: `wpds update themes`

 ## Examples

 ### Slurp Plugin Directory

 ```
-wpslurper update plugins
+wpds update plugins
 ```

 This will either download the entire plugin directory or update the existing files using the latest revision found in `/plugins/.last-revision`.